 There’s no quantize or drum machine option, so getting in time can take some getting used to, but once you get the hang of it, this pedal is fun and simple.

-Whilst the Ditto Looper is perfect for beginners and amateurs, it will be less suited to those who require more options and would like to use their looper in a professional performance.
+Whilst the Ditto is perfect for beginners and amateurs, it will be less suited for professional performance.

 - Extremely easy to use – there’s just a level and a record/play switch.